Under Conflict of Interest and Ethics Commissioner

 The Act and the Code set out a number of obligations and prohibit various activities that involve conflicts between private and public interests, or have the potential to do so.
 The Commissioner is also mandated to provide confidential advice to the prime minister about conflict of interest and ethics issues.

-Our core activities include the following:
+The Office's core activities include the following:

-work with others in jurisdictions across Canada and around the world.
+works with others in jurisdictions across Canada and around the world.